Richard Baker (Scottish politician)

-Richard James Baker (born 29 May 1974) is a Scottish Labour Party politician who has served as the Member of Parliament for Glenrothes and Mid Fife since 2024.
+Richard James Baker (born 29 May 1974) is a Scottish Labour politician who has served as the Member of Parliament for Glenrothes and Mid Fife since 2024.
 Baker was previously a member of the Scottish Parliament (MSP) for the North East Scotland region.

 Early life

 Baker was born in Edinburgh to an Episcopalian priest father and English teacher mother, and is godson to the then Episcopalian Bishop of Aberdeen, Bruce Cameron.
 He was educated at the independent St. Bees School in Cumbria and at Aberdeen University.
 He was the elected president of the National Union of Students Scotland from 1998 till 2000 and before that the senior vice-president (an elected, full-time sabbatical officer post) at the University of Aberdeen students' representative council (now Aberdeen University Students' Association) in the academic year 1995/96.
 He is a former Scottish press officer of Help the Aged.
 Baker is a member of Unite the Union and the Co-operative Party.